owncloud-archive/documentation/admin_manual/configuration/files/federated_cloud_sharing_configuration.rst

 .. figure:: images/federation-0.png

-4. Now go to your Files page and select a folder to share.
+4. Then, go to your Files page and select a folder to share.
 Click the share icon, and then enter the username and URL of the user on the remote ownCloud server.
 In this example, that is ``freda@https://example.com/owncloud``.
    When ownCloud verifies the link, it displays it with the **(remote)** label.